letme-hj/letme-hj.github.io/_news/announcement_3.md

 related_posts: false
 ---

-I started a new journey as a visiting scholar in ChangeLing Lab at LTI, Carnegie Mellon University!
+I started a new journey as a visiting scholar in [ChangeLing Lab](https://changelinglab.github.io/) at Language Technologies Institute, Carnegie Mellon University!